KeeganJones1995/lot6WrapsBusinessManager/README.md

   3)Learn and use a library which will allow the application to create nice official PDF receipts which the user can than print out
   4)Add a add staff member feature, as well as implement a hierarchy system for employees, which will allow certain employees to access certain features but not others
-In the screen shots folder there is a few screenshots of various aspects of the program
+In the screen shots folder there is a few screenshots of various aspects of the program A sample insert script which will serve as the databade schema has also been provided